-How Chatham Financial Increased Process Capacity by 400% with Indico IPA
+How Chatham Financial Increased Process Capacity by 400% with the Indico IPA Platform

 September 24, 2020 / Case Study, Financial Services, Use Case

 “The Indico IPA Platform lets our senior product and business leaders get directly involved in building models and driving automation at Chatham.
 With Indico’s expertise and just a few hundred documents, we’ve successfully delivered cutting edge models in a way previously considered impossible.” – Andrew Thornfeldt, Chatham Financial

 Chatham Financial delivers risk management advice and technology to more than 3,000 organizations around the globe.
 In doing so, it has to process tens of thousands of complex, unstructured documents each year, a fact that had them looking for ways to automate at least some of that chore.
 The company found what it needed in Indico’s Intelligent Process Automation (IPA) Platform.
 As an initial use case, Indico enabled Chatham to automate one step of a common document review process, saving 15 min. of processing time for each document.
 That reduced the cost to perform the transaction by 75% while increasing process capacity by 4 times.

 Rather than a human-driven assembly line with everyone sitting at the conveyor belt with their hammer or chisel, Indico allows Chatham to reimagine their offering as a pipeline, where a PDF comes in and key components are automatically extracted before it comes out the other end.
 In what is typically a “six eyes” process, meaning three people have to review the document, Indico takes away one step, or set of eyes.
 And Chatham is just getting started.

 Learn how financial services firms can automate complex, unstructured document-based workflows.